OlaAhmad/Navigation/README.md

     cd Navigation
     Jupyter notebook Navigation.ipynb

+When runing the notebook, the agent will start training over a number of episodes; it will stop when the episodes get finished or if the average score gets bigger than 16.
+If so, the trained model will be saved in "model.pth"
 ### Codes

 In this repository we adapted two python codes that used when running the notebook to train the dqn agent: